Statistics

 Statistics Certificate (for non-majors)

-• Students with little or no prior knowledge of statistics, STAT 725 Applied Statistics must to be the first course taken.
+• STAT 725 Applied Statistics needs to be the first course taken for students with little or no prior knowledge of statistics.
 No credit will be given for STAT 725 for the certificate if it is not the first course taken.

-• Students cannot use both STAT 661 Applied Regression Models and STAT 726 Applied Regression and Analysis of Variance towards the certificate.
-STAT 726 is recommended.
+• Students in the certificate program cannot receive credit for both STAT 661 Applied Regression Models and STAT 726 Applied Regression and Analysis of Variance STAT 726 is recommended.

-• Students cannot use both STAT 670 Statistical SAS Programming and STAT 671 Introduction to the R Language towards the certificate.
+• Students in this program cannot receive credit for both STAT 670 Statistical SAS Programming and STAT 671 Introduction to the R Language.

 Big Data Applied Statistics Analysis Certificate